react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 const Tab = createMaterialBottomTabNavigator();
 ```

 Now, we are ready to build the actual Bottom Navigation.
-We will render a `Tab.navigator` and 3 `Tab.Screen` components as a children.
+We will render a `Tab.navigator` and 3 `Tab.Screen` components as children.
 Each `Tab.Screen` representing a tab.

 ```jsx
 import React from 'react';